lichangling3/population-genetics/README.md

 However, only the marks of the nucleotides are obligatory because the other parameters are set by default.
 3) If you want to use a fasta file and to add mutations, you have two possible ways to perform the simulation :
-You can give the same mutation rate for all the sites indicated by the marks, in this case you only need to precise :
+-You can give the same mutation rate for all the sites indicated by the marks, in this case you only need to precise :
   * The parameters for a simulation with fasta file without mutations
-  * The mutation rate by default with -D (default value : 0, should be between 0 and 1) You can specify the mutation rate of the sites one by one, in this case you also need to precise :
+  * The mutation rate by default with -D (default value : 0, should be between 0 and 1) -You can specify the mutation rate of the sites one by one, in this case you also need to precise :
   * The parameters for a simulation with fasta file without mutations
   * The mutation rates with with -M for each site specified (should be between 0 and 1)
   * The marks of the sites mutated with -s